QuSpin/QuSpin/README.md

 This latest version of this package has the compiled modules written in [Cython](cython.org) which has made the code far more portable across different platforms.
 We will support precompiled version of the package for Linux and OS-X and windows 64-bit systems.
 In order to install this you need to get Anaconda package manager for python.
 Then all one has to do to install is run:

 ```
-$ conda install -c weinbe58 exact_diag_py
+$ conda install -c weinbe58 qspin
 ```

 This will install the latest version on to your computer.
 If this fails for whatever reason this means that either your OS is not supported or your compiler is too old.
 In this case one can also manually install the package:

-1) Manual install: to install manually download source code either from the latest [release](https://github.com/weinbe58/exact_diag_py/releases) section or cloning the git repository.
+1) Manual install: to install manually download source code either from the latest [release](https://github.com/weinbe58/qspin/releases) section or cloning the git repository.
 In the top directory of the source code you can execute the following commands from bash:

 unix:
 ```